Jelly Roll Morton: Career

 In 1912–14, Morton toured with his girlfriend Rosa Brown as a vaudeville act before living in Chicago for three years.
 By 1914, he was putting his compositions on paper.
 In 1915 "Jelly Roll Blues" was one of the first jazz compositions to be published.
-Jelly Roll Morton was employed by Shook around 1916.
-Ben Shook Jr was associated with a Jubilee club led by Mabel Lewis, a contralto singer and former member of the original Fisk University Jubilee Singers.
-In 1917 he went to California with bandleader William Manuel Johnson and Johnson's sister Anita Gonzalez.
+Jelly Roll Morton was employed by Ben Shook Jr. around 1916.
+Shook was associated with a Jubilee club led by Mabel Lewis, a contralto singer and former member of the original Fisk University Jubilee Singers.
+In 1917 he went to California with bandleader William Manuel Johnson and Johnson's sister Anita Gonzalez, born Bessie Julia Johnson.
 Morton's tango "The Crave" was popular in Hollywood.
 He was invited to perform at the Hotel Patricia nightclub in Vancouver, Canada.
 Author Mark Miller described his arrival as "an extended period of itinerancy as a pianist, vaudeville performer, gambler, hustler, and, as legend would have it, pimp".
 Morton returned to Chicago in 1923 to claim authorship of "The Wolverines", which had become popular as "Wolverine Blues".
 He released the first of his commercial recordings, first as piano rolls, then on record, both as a piano soloist and with jazz bands.

 In 1926, Morton signed a contract with the Victor Talking Machine Company, giving him the opportunity to bring a well-rehearsed band to play his arrangements in the Victor recording studios in Chicago.
 These recordings by Jelly Roll Morton and His Red Hot Peppers included Kid Ory, Omer Simeon, George Mitchell, Johnny St. Cyr, Barney Bigard, Johnny Dodds, Baby Dodds, and Andrew Hilaire.

 After Morton moved to New York City, he continued to record for Victor.
 Although he had trouble finding musicians who wanted to play his style of jazz, he recorded with Omer Simeon, George Baquet, Albert Nicholas, Barney Bigard, Russell Procope, Lorenzo Tio and Artie Shaw, the trumpeters Ward Pinkett, Bubber Miley, Johnny Dunn and Henry "Red" Allen, Sidney Bechet, Paul Barnes, Bud Freeman, Pops Foster, Paul Barbarin, Cozy Cole, and Zutty Singleton.
 His New York sessions failed to produce a hit.